Still No Justice Two Years After UM Student's Murder - HottyToddy

 Kostial, originally from St. Louis, Missouri, was about to enter her third year in the university’s School of Business when she was killed.
 She was studying marketing and was a member of the Alpha Kappa Psi business fraternity.
 She served as president of the Golf Club and was a member of Alpha Kappa Psi Ole Miss Rho Tau Chapter.
 She was 21 years old when she was killed.

-Theesfeld, 24, also a UM student at the time, was ordered to undergo a psychiatric evaluation by the court in 2019 and is being held on no bond at the Lafayette County Detention Center.
+Theesfeld, 24, also a UM student at the time, was ordered to undergo a psychiatric evaluation by the court in 2019.
+He is being held on no bond at the Lafayette County Detention Center.